hewison-chris/agora-cl-docs/website/docs/security-best-practices.md

  - **Essential**: Use a network monitoring service [<a href='#footnote-5'>5</a>] to configure alerts when something isn't right with your validator.
  - **Advanced**: Use an uninterruptible power supply (UPS) to protect your computer from issues related to power outages.
  - **Advanced**: Configure automatic boot / AC auto-recovery in your BIOS.
- - **Advanced**: Ensure that your beacon node and/or validator automatically start running when you reboot your machine.
+ - **Advanced**: Ensure that your Agora node and/or validator automatically start running when you reboot your machine.
  - **Advanced**: Configure [Prometheus and Grafana](https://docs.prylabs.network/docs/agora-cl-usage/monitoring/grafana-dashboard/) to help you visualize real-time validator metrics.
  - **Advanced**: Use a web-based uptime monitoring solution to monitor your validator's uptime with periodic ping-response checks [<a href='#footnote-6'>6</a>].
  - **Advanced**: Configure your validator client's machine to periodically ping a secondary machine with your validator status.
 If the secondary machine doesn't receive an expected ping from your validator, raise an alert.